 It should be noted that Council elected not to increase fees due to COVID concerns.
-By programming the SE Browning, NW Main Street, and M-291 north projects into the CIP, the license tax fund is projected to have negative fund balance for FY24-26.
+By programming the SE Browning, NW Main Street, and US 50 & M-291 north interchange project into the CIP, the license tax fund is projected to have negative fund balance for FY24-26.
 That is not uncommon.
 The license tax showed a negative fund balance for several years before 2013.
 There are several ways to reimburse or augment the license tax fund.